-I work with destinations, tourism businesses, and visitor-facing organisations to improve accessibility, inclusion, and clarity of information across physical experiences and digital platforms.
+I work with destinations, tourism businesses, and visitor-facing organisations to assess and improve accessibility across physical experiences and digital platforms.

-The goal is not perfection, but measurable improvement that helps more people plan, visit, and participate with confidence.
+The goal is not perfection, but measurable progress that helps more people plan, visit, and participate with confidence.

-I produce commissioned written and visual content for destinations, tourism boards, cruise lines, and visitor attractions, based on first-hand experience and structured testing on location.
+I produce commissioned written and visual content for destinations, tourism boards, cruise lines, and visitor attractions, based on first-hand presence and structured testing on location.

 Photography is integrated as part of the storytelling, providing practical, authentic imagery that supports planning and expectation management.

-I also offer motivational talks for companies and organisations, drawing on solo travel and lived experience of disability to explore perceived courage, uncertainty, resilience, and personal growth in both professional and personal contexts.
+I also offer motivational talks drawing on solo travel and lived experience of disability, exploring themes of perceived courage, uncertainty, resilience, and personal growth in both professional and personal contexts.

-Engagements range from keynote presentations and conferences to in-house sessions for tourism organisations and destination partners.
+Engagements range from keynote presentations and conferences to in-house sessions.

 Queenstown – Where Accessibility Meets Adventure in New Zealand’s South Island.